Jemsukie/road-2-dev/lvl1/week3/day1.md

 3. **Test your webpage on different devices** (or use Chrome DevTools to simulate screen sizes).

+---

-## 🎯 Hands-On Activity: Build a Responsive Portfolio Page
+## 🎯 Challenge: Build a Responsive Portfolio Page

 ### Instructions:
 1. Create a basic portfolio with a `header`, `about` section, and `project gallery`.